 The Guardian, 2010

-Here are some things people have said about the show:
+Here are some things people have said about Matthew's work:

 Matthew Robins's charming, sometimes heartbreaking little stories are delivered as adult shadow-puppet operas, comprising homemade cardboard figures and sets, and accompanied by a superb eight-piece band.

 They create a complete world, one that's full of loss and unrequited love, but with a surreal and occasionally snappy humour . . .